DanielHinbest/KonaCommerce/docs/SPECS.md

 # KonaCommerce

-**KonaCommerce** is a web-based e-commerce platform built using a hybrid approach with both Java and Kotlin.
-This setup allows us to leverage Java's stability and enterprise capabilities for backend services while taking advantage of Kotlin's conciseness and modern features.
+**KonaCommerce** is a web-based e-commerce platform built using a hybrid approach with both Kotlin.

 ---